ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 ## 📌 Learning assessment and grading

-Detailed information about the examination rules and regulations can be found at [this link](https://www.luiss.edu/students/student-office/masters-degree-programs/taking-official-exams).
+Detailed information about the examination rules and regulations can be found [HERE](/Other/FEB_Handbook_2023-24_ENG.pdf).

 ### Attending students